 Q: Who can participate in the Fellows program?

-The Business Development Fellows program is open only to UC Davis graduate students and postdocs.
+The Business Development Fellows program is open to UC Davis graduate students and postdocs.
 We generally accept doctoral students, post-coursework.
-Master’s students are admitted conditionally, based on their coursework load.
-The program is open to science and engineering graduate students and postdocs.
+Master’s students should have completed their coursework to be considered.

 Q. How do you select participants?